5th New York State Militia: 1861 service

 This regiment in the New York State Militia (NYSM) was located in New York city.
-It was composed of German citizens with the following field officers: COL Karl Schwarzwälder,LTC Louis Burger, and MAJ George Van Amsberg.
-The Fifth Regiment was originally organized in the city of New York as artillery, but was changed to as infantry and assigned in the Militia organization to the 2nd Brigade, 1st Division, NYSM.
+It was composed of German citizens with the following field officers: Colonel Karl Schwarzwälder, Lieutenant Colonel Louis Burger, and Major George Van Amsberg.
+The Fifth Regiment was originally organized in the city of New York as artillery, but was changed to infantry and assigned in the Militia organization to the 2nd Brigade, 1st Division, NYSM.

 Special Orders No. 60, of Saturday, April 20, directed MGEN Sandford, commander of 1st Division MYSM, to detail two regiments in addition to the 6th, 7th, 12th and 71st for immediate service, to report forthwith to the President at Washington.
-Hearing of this order, the 5th's commander, COL C. Schwarzwälder, offered its service to Governor Edwin D. Morgan Friday, April 19, 1861.
+Hearing of this order, the 5th's commander, COL C. Schwarzwälder, offered his service to Governor Edwin D. Morgan Friday, April 19, 1861.
 In response to his offer, Special Orders No. 103, arrived on Sunday, April 28, adding the 5th to Sandford's four regiments.
 It also ordered Sandford to provide for their immediate transportation to Washington, DC, to report for federal service, and for the issue to them of one month's supplies.

-Before leaving the State, COL Van Buren, the Paymaster General, paid over to the regiment on State account, $3,509.40.
-The regiment was ordered to sail for Fort Monroe, on Saturday, April 27.
-On Monday, it departed Manhattan on board the steam transport SS Kedar, for Annapolis, MD instead.
-It kept communications from Washington to Annapolis, MD by taking up guard duty along railroad from the state capital to Annapolis Junction until May 12.
+Before leaving the State, Colonel Van Buren, the Paymaster General, paid over to the regiment on State account, $3,509.40.
+The regiment was ordered to sail for Fort Monroe on Saturday, April 27.
+On Monday, it departed Manhattan on board the steam transport SS Kedar, for Annapolis, Maryland instead.
+It kept communications from Washington to Annapolis, MD by taking up guard duty along the railroad from the state capital to Annapolis Junction until May 12.
 (Note: This was the Annapolis and Elk Ridge Railroad (A&E).
 Annapolis Junction was established as a rail junction on the north-south mainline of the Baltimore and Ohio Railroad (B&O) when the tracks of the A&E railroad terminated there in 1840.
 Since this provided a rail route to Annapolis from Washington and Baltimore via the B&O, it was, therefore, a junction to Annapolis.)
-That day, Sunday, it moved to Washington and quartered in the United States Capital till May 23.
+That day, Sunday, it moved to Washington and quartered in the United States Capitol till May 23.
 On Thursday, May 16, it mustered in for three months' federal service.

 For most of May, a large portion of the remaining three months' service was rendered, particularly at what is termed the "Relay House," where they were employed upon guard, picket and scout duty.
 Their vigilance was noted as frequently preventing serious results to the body of troops stationed at that post.
 Their duty along the railroad, which was a special object of their care, thwarted attempts to place obstacles upon the tracks to sabotage the arrival of federal volunteers to Washington.
-In this respect their services were most valuable, for a large minority of the population of Maryland were inclined to support the Rebellion, that it was necessary to exercise the greatest caution in guarding the lines of communication with the Capital.
+In this respect, their services were most valuable, for a large minority of the population of Maryland were inclined to support the Rebellion, so that it was necessary to exercise the greatest caution in guarding the lines of communication with the Capital.